I love Christmas baking and can’t wait to get going on it the minute Halloween is over!

 - Beat in the 3 eggs, vanilla, and almond extract until combined.
 Beat in as much of the flour as you can with the mixer.
-Stir in any remaining flour with a wooden spoon.
+Stir in any remaining flour with a large spoon.

 - Stir the anise, fennel seed, cranberries, pistachios and apricots into the mixture.
 Cover and refrigerate for 2 hours or until dough is easy to handle.

-Preheat oven to 350 degrees F. Divide dough in half.
+- Preheat oven to 350 degrees F. Divide dough in half.
 Shape each half into a 12 inch log about 1 ½ inches thick.

-Bake in preheated oven for 25- 30 minutes or until light brown.
+- Bake in preheated oven for 25- 30 minutes or until light brown.
 Cool loaves on cookie sheet for 1 hour or until completely cooled

-When the loaves are cool, preheat oven to 325 degrees F. Transfer loaves to a cutting board.
+- When the loaves are cool, preheat oven to 325 degrees F. Transfer loaves to a cutting board.
 Cut each loaf diagonally in ½ inch thick slices.
 Lay slices, cut sides down on cookie sheet.
-Bake in the preheated oven for 5 minutes.
-Turn slices over and bake 5 minutes more or until biscotti are dry and crisp.
-Transfer to wire rack.
+Bake in the preheated oven for 5-10 minutes until lightly browned on bottom.

 Visit me on Pinterest for more great Christmas Baking & Edible Gift ideas!